opfesoft/sol-docs/misc/Build-Tips.md

 `echo "server info" >/tmp/sol_stdin`

-The named pipe can be used as interface between the worldserver and any other application, e.g. Apache web server using CGI, PHP etc.
+The named pipe can be used as interface between the worldserver and any other application, e.g. Apache web server using CGI, PHP or a Discord bot, e.g. [SolBot](https://gitlab.com/opfesoft/solbot).